Professor Pat Monaghan - Research Interests

 Life-history strategies and effects of early conditions on phenotypic development and on deterioration in later life; long and short term resource allocation trade-offs; mainly birds, with related work on other taxa, including fish and amphibia.

-My current main research focus is broadly in behavioural and evolutionary ecology.
+My current research focus is broadly in behavioural and evolutionary ecology.
 The emphasis is on the responses of individuals to changing environmental conditions and the proximate factors influencing these responses.
 At present, I am particularly interested in growth, reproductive performance and senescence, and associated life history trade-offs.
 I have a number of projects examining the long term consequences of conditions in early life.
 My research group works on wild and captive populations of birds since these offer excellent opportunities for testing a number of theoretical predictions in this area.
 We also work on other taxonomic groups.
 Recent work has focused resource allocation and developmental trade-offs, and the mechanisms that underpin organismal level consequences over various timescales.

-These above projects are multidisciplinary, and involve collaborations with molecular biologists, endocrinologists and physiologists, and we study mechanisms such as hormonal factors, telomere loss and oxidative damage.
+These projects are multidisciplinary, and involve collaborations with molecular biologists, endocrinologists and physiologists, and we study mechanisms such as hormonal factors, telomere loss and oxidative damage.